kevin49999/ActivityNavigationItem/README.md

 ## Usage

-If you're using a Storyboard, set the name of the class and create an outlet:
+If you're using a Storyboard, set the name of the Class and Module, then create an outlet:

 ``` swift
 @IBOutlet weak var activityIndicatingNavigationItem: ActivityIndicatingNavigationItem!